Douro Valley Wine Tour September 23rd-27th 2022

 Quinta de Cottas view of their terraced vines, Douro Valley

 We will then travel to Lamego to visit Quinta de Pacheca.

 Nearly three hundred years old, Quinta da Pacheca is one of the Douro’s most renowned estates where worldwide awarded wines are produced.
 One of the first to bottle wine under its own brand, Quinta da Pacheca has always valued traditions, having one of the few 18th century’s remaining milestones, used in the original Pombal’s 1756 world’s first wine region demarcation.

-We will have a tour of the winery followed by a tasting menu for dinner in the cellar with an explanation of the wines served.
+We will have a tour of the winery followed by a tasting menu for dinner with an explanation of the wines served.

 The varied and tempting menu respects the concept of traditional Portuguese cuisine and uses the typical products of Douro that the virtuous Chef Carlos Pires works with almost divine inspiration.
 Each meal is paired with Quinta da Pacheca Wine enhancing the flavors adventure.

 After some free time this morning we will spend the rest of the day experiencing life on a traditional working Quinta, one of the oldest in the Douro wine region.
 It was originally a Franciscan convent, restored over time, the main house dates from the seventeenth century and is still occupied by the family.